 Habitat News

-Habitat for Humanity is an international Christian non-profit, building new homes for sale to low-income families.
+Habitat for Humanity is an international Christian non-profit, building new homes for sale to lower-income families.
 Anyone may apply to buy (income limits apply), and all volunteers are welcome, regardless of skills, eperience, or faith.
-In the East/South Bay, Habitat has built over 500 homes, with 10-20 typically under construction at any time.
-Habitat also sometimes rehabilitates older homes, helping veterans and seniors to safely stay there.
-Details on how families can qualify is here.
+In the East/South Bay, Habitat has built almost 600 homes, with 10-20 typically under construction at any time.
+Habitat sometimes also rehabilitates older homes, helping veterans and seniors to safely stay there.
+Details on how families can qualify to buy a home are here.

 Visit www.habitatebsv.org for more information.